karolinaJot/Flashcards/README.md

 In this Flashcards application we used **ASP.NET Core 3.1 MVC** and **JavaScript ES6**.

 ## Overview
 This application allows User to create his own customise set of flashcards and to display it in order to memorise.
+User can also edit and delete each flashcard.
 Depends on User needs, flashcards can be use to learn all different issues, like: languages, history, geography, literatura, programming, etc).

 ## What was used in the project: